Haschmi/2016-02-17-queens-python-novice/01-numpy.md

 (20,)
 ~~~

-The expression `(20,)` tells us we have an N&times;1 vector,
+The expression `(20,)` tells us we have an N X 1 vector,
-so this is the average inflammation per day for all patients.
+so this is the average value for a given real part.
 If we average across axis 1 (columns in our 2D example), we get:

 ~~~ {.python}